michaelmeuli/immensekansasii/README.md

 git clone https://gitlab.uzh.ch/appliedmicrobiologyresearch/amr_research/immense.git
 ```

 Install [minionda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or Mamba.
 Then the `run_IMMENSE.sh` script automatically checks if you have all dependencies installed and if not installs them based on `environment.yml`.
-Alternatively, manually use the `environment.yml` file to install the dependencies.
+Alternatively, manually use the `environment.yml` file to install the dependencies:

 ```
 cd path/to/IMMENSE_repo
 conda env update -n env_IMMENSE --file ./environment.yml
+# This creates a conda environment called `env_immense` which can be activated by:
+# conda activate env_immense
 ```

-### Prepare Singular containers
+### Download Singular containers
 Get all the required singularity images by starting an interactive S3IT session on SLURM: (login node will run out of memory)

->If you want to change where the singularity containers are stored, change the line `cacheDir =` under the singularity settings in the nextflow.config file
+>If you want to change where the singularity containers are stored, also change the line `cacheDir =` under the singularity settings in your infrastructure specific config file

 ```
 srun --pty -n 1 -c 6 --time=01:00:00 --mem=16G bash -l
 ```

 Then loading singularity and using the script in the repo to load all the container images to the location where they should be saved.
 You supply the path to the script as the only argument.
-This should match with your path in `params.config`
+This should match with your path in `conf/<your-profile>.config`

 ```
-module load singularityce # Or load `env_immense` conda environment for singularity (conda activate env_immense)
+module load singularityce # Or load `env_immense` conda environment for singularity (`conda activate env_immense`)

 # Navigate to the pipeline repository
 cd path/to/IMMENSE_repo